arthurnn/apn_sender/README.md

 Yup.
 There's some great code out there already, but we didn't like the idea of getting banned from the APN gateway for establishing a new connection each time we needed to send a batch of messages, and none of the libraries I found handled maintaining a persistent connection.

 ## Current Status
-This gem has been in production on 500px,sending million of notifications.
+This gem has been used in production, on 500px, sending millions of notifications.

 ## Usage